nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: List all students using the `list` command.
 There should be **at least 1 student** listed.

-   2. Test case: `delete 1`<br>
+   1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 UGTeach displays success message with details of the deleted student.

-   3. Test case: `delete 0`<br>
+   1. Test case: `delete 0`<br>
       Expected: No student is deleted.
 UGTeach displays error message.

-   4. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
-      Expected: No student is deleted.
-UGTeach displays error message.
+      Expected: Similar to previous.

-2. Deleting a student from a filtered list.
+1. Deleting a student from a filtered list.

     1. Prerequisite: Find a student using the `find` command.
 There should be **at least 1 student** found.

-    2. Test case: `delete 1`<br>
+    1. Test case: `delete 1`<br>
         Expected: First contact is deleted from the filtered list.
 UGTeach displays success message with details of the deleted student.

-    3. Test case: `delete 0`<br>
+    1. Test case: `delete 0`<br>
        Expected: No student is deleted.
 UGTeach displays error message.

-    4. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)<br>
-       Expected: No student is deleted.
-UGTeach displays error message.
+        Expected: Similar to previous.

 ### Getting a reminder